-- 14. Please indicate if you think any of the additional information should be included on a dog's registration:

-Please indicate why you think this information will be beneficial:
+14. Please indicate if you think any of the additional information should be included on a dog's registration: ☐ information on whether the dog is used as a livestock working dog ☐ information on whether the dog is used as an assistance dog Please indicate why you think this information will be beneficial: How would this information be useful?
+Without knowing how this information would be used and by whom, I cannot comment.